• Home

 A pot of mashed potatoes with 2 mixer beaters over it.

-This is the best-mashed potato recipe I know.
+This is the best mashed potato recipe I know.
 They are prize-winning not because they won a ribbon in a competition, but because my husband said so!
-He is a meat and potato eater whose opinion carries much weight in my kitchen.
+He is a meat-and-potatoes eater whose opinion carries much weight in my kitchen.

-Another favorite potato recipe of his is this Easy Cheese Potato Casserole.
-Sliced potatoes are layered with cheese and cream in a pan, and the casserole bakes into its own rich and luscious sauce.
+Another of his favorite side dish recipes is this Easy Cheese Potato Casserole.
+Sliced potatoes are layered with cheese and cream in a pan, and the casserole bakes into a rich, luscious sauce.
 It's a super-easy side dish.

 Jump to: